-March 15 and September 30 – annual crops (crops which are planted every year)
+March 15 and September 30 – annual crops (crops that are planted every year)

-January 31 and November 20 – Category C / perennial crops (crops which are not planted every year)
+January 31 and November 20 – Category C / perennial crops (crops that are not planted every year)

 Of course, during the application process, the agricultural producer decides which crops to insure and at what level of coverage.
-The policies for each insurance depends on specific crops and counties.
+The policies for each insurance depend on specific crops and counties.

 The coverage for the insurance purchased is continuous and immediately renewed unless it is canceled in a contract by the insurance company or the policyholder until the cancellation date.
 The insured now have the chance to review any changes, change the coverage, or eventually cancel it.
 All the changes must be done no later than the crop sales closing date.
 If they did not reach the crop sales closing date, the changes will be brought the following crop year.
 If the insured wants to cancel the coverage, a written notice is required on or before the crop cancellation date.